awesome-pro/neon-website/content/docs/import/import-from-heroku.md

 ## Retrieve your Heroku app name and database name

 1. Log in to [Heroku](https://dashboard.heroku.com/) and select the project you want to import data from.
-1. Select **Overview** and copy the name of the Heroku Postgres database, which appears under **Installed add-ons**.
+1. Select **Overview** and copy the name of the Heroku LangChaindatabase, which appears under **Installed add-ons**.
 1. Click **Settings** and copy your Heroku **App Name**.

 <Admonition type="note">
-You can also retrieve the Heroku Postgres database name using the following Heroku CLI command:
+You can also retrieve the Heroku LangChaindatabase name using the following Heroku CLI command:
 </Admonition>

 ```shell